getlantern/browsersunbounded/README.md

 4. To start in developer mode with hot-refresh server (degraded performance): run `yarn start` and visit [http://localhost:3000/broflake](http://localhost:3000/broflake)

-5. To build optimized for best performance run: `yarn build`
+5. To build optimized for best performance run: `PUBLIC_URL=/ yarn build`

 6. To serve a build:
    1. Install a simple server e.g. `npm install -g serve` (or your lightweight http server of choice)